Flaxoos/extra-ktor-plugins/ktor-server-task-scheduling/README.md

 ---

-Manage scheduled tasks across instances of your distributed ktor server, using various strategies and a kotlin favoured cron tab
+Manage scheduled tasks across instances of your distributed ktor server, using various strategies and a kotlin flavoured cron tab

 ---